 Who We Are

-The BC Public School Employers’ Association (BCPSEA) supports public education through innovative human resource practices, services, and partnerships.
-As the employers’ association and accredited bargaining agent for the province’s 60 public boards of education, we provide a full range of human resource services with a focus on the development, coordination and facilitation of human resources best practices.
+The B.C.
+Public School Employers’ Association (BCPSEA) supports public education through innovative human resource practices, services, and partnerships.
+As the employers’ association and accredited bargaining agent for the province’s 60 public boards of education, we provide a full range of human resource services with a focus on the development, coordination and facilitation of human resource best practices.

 Brief History